Simple and Easy Homemade Almond Milk in 5 Steps(No Cheesecloth Needed)

 Customize Your Homemade Almond Milk

-• For flavor: Add cinnamon, cardamom, or a drop of vanilla essence
+• For flavor: Add cinnamon, cardamom, or a drop of vanilla or saffron essence.(I personally like saffron in almond milk)

-• For kids: Add a little cocoa powder for chocolate almond milk
+• For kids: Add a little cocoa powder for giving the chocolate flavor to almond milk.

 Homemade Almond Milk Cost in India